Thompson underwent an intensive nine-day search to tab Mike McCarthy the franchise’s 14th head coach (Jan. 12, 2006).

 In the months that followed the season, both Thompson and McCarthy were rewarded with multi-year contract extensions.

-With an unquestioned franchise quarterback, a nucleus of young veterans, and a roster even further bolstered by the return of injured players and a 10-man draft class, all eyes were set on the quest for another world title in 2011.
+With a franchise quarterback, a nucleus of young veterans and a 10-man draft class, all eyes were set on the quest for another title in 2011.

-The franchise laid claim to its first NFC North division title since 2007 and secured the conference’s No. 1 seed for the playoffs.
+The franchise laid claim to its first NFC North title since 2007 and secured the NFC’s No. 1 seed for the playoffs.
 Throughout the season, the recipe for success was written by Rodgers and a prolific offense that scored 560 points, the third-highest total in league history.

-The Packers continued to display their knack for taking the football away on defense, leading the NFL with 31 interceptions, the most by a Green Bay team since 1962.
+The Packers led the NFL with 31 interceptions, the most by a Green Bay team since 1962.
 Woodson tied for the NFL lead with seven INTs.
 The defense’s 38 takeaways tied for the league lead and helped contribute to the team’s plus-24 differential in the turnover department, a mark that also tied for No. 2 in franchise history.

 Joining Rodgers, Woodson and Matthews in the Pro Bowl were Jennings, FB John Kuhn, Raji and C Scott Wells, giving the Packers seven representatives, the most voted in for the franchise since 1967.